Practice & Projects · OrevateAI

 Typing and Using Diacritical Marks

 Typing with diacritics can seem daunting, but modern operating systems and word processors make it surprisingly easy.
-I’ve found the methods vary, but most are quite intuitive once you know them.
+Users report that most methods are quite intuitive once they learn them.

 On Windows:

 You can use the Character Map utility, or more efficiently, the Alt key codes.
 For example, holding Alt and typing 0233 on the numeric keypad produces ‘é’.
-Another method is to switch your keyboard language layout to a relevant one (e.g., US-International or French).
+Another effective method is to switch your keyboard language layout to a relevant one (e.g., US-International or French).
+The US-International layout, for instance, allows you to type an accent mark followed by a letter to produce the accented character.

 On macOS: